oomlout/oomlout_oomp_builder/parts/hardware_bearing_62000_series_62210_size_50_mm_id_90_mm_od_23_mm_depth/readme.md

-# Hardware Bearing 62000 Series 62210 Size 50 mm Id 90 mm Od 23 mm Depth
+# Hardware Bearing 62000 Series 62210 Size 50 mm ID 90 mm OD 23 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base